Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXVI. Group-Policy-Deployment/README.md

 ---

-## 4. 🔧 Testing Group Policy Deployment
+## 🔧 4.
+Testing Group Policy Deployment

 Before full deployment, I applied the GPO on a small set of users and a single client machine to ensure that the policies are being enforced correctly.
 In addition to that I also used the `gpresult` command to verify GPO application.

 ---

-## 5. 🔄 Force Group Policy Update
+## 🔄 5.
+Force Group Policy Update

-Use the gpupdate command to immediately refresh and apply Group Policies on client systems.
-This is useful to test policies or when making changes that need to be reflected right away.
+During the testing phase, I regularly used the `gpupdate /force` command on the pilot machines.
+This allowed me to immediately apply policy adjustments and verify their effects without waiting for the standard refresh interval, significantly speeding up the testing and validation cycle.

 📸 **Verifying the Script with `gpresult` on `AD-WIN11-01`**